 - Wendy Mitchell - A critical and thematic analysis of recommendations from Significant Case Reviews (SCRs) undertaken in Scotland relating to learning for health services and health professionals (co-supervisor: Joyce Wilkinson)

 - Chris Aitchison - Epidemiology, demographics and clinical treatment of patients who call 999 for non-traumatic back pain (co-supervisor: David Fitzpatrick)

 - JP Nolan - Registered nurses understanding of ‘do not resuscitate’ (DNACPR) forms and their use in practice (co-supervisor: Jayne Donaldson)

-While at Edinburgh I supervised (or co-supervised) four Master of Public Health dissertations to completion, with three papers published and one paper under review from these projects.
+I have supervised (or co-supervised) five Masters-level dissertations to completion, with three papers published and one paper under review from these projects.
 One student is currently doing their PhD at Oxford and another is working as a Research Assistant at Stanford.

 - Using evaluability assessment to assess local community development health programmes (Melissa Belford)

 - Age, sex and place effects in allostatic load inequalities (Ellie Watts)

 - Allostatic load as a predictor of mortality (Gayle Beveridge)